+High-net divorces involve couples that have high income and substantial personal resources.
+High-asset marital estates also present complicated valuation and tax issues.
 There are many procedural aspects to divorces and a wide variety of factors and issues that must be considered.
-Overall, however, the court’s primary goal is to distribute the marital property between the spouses in an equitable and fair way.
-When the parties do not have substantial assets, this is usually very simple and straightforward.
-In most marriages, the parties acquire a home, vehicles, furnishings, clothing, and other basic personal property items that can be valued at a fair market price.
-In situations in which one of the parties or both parties accumulated substantial wealth during the marriage, by contrast, this task becomes more complex.
+Overall, however, the court’s primary goal is to distribute marital property between spouses in an equitable and fair way.
+In situations in which one of the parties or both parties accumulated substantial wealth during the marriage, this task becomes more complex.

-Child support is also a key area when it comes to wealthy spouses seeking a divorce.
+Child support is another area where wealthy spouses commonly get into disputes.
 In determining whether one party must pay child support, the court will assess the gross income of each party and their proportional net income.
-If the husband earns substantially more income each month, for example, the court may determine that the husband must pay child support to the wife.
-In some situations, the court may also order that the higher-earning spouse pay alimony (spousal support) to the lesser-earning spouse for a period of time.
-According to Florida law, the judge may also consider each party’s financial ability to pay for reasonable attorneys’ fees and other costs involved with the legal proceeding.
+If the husband earns substantially more income each month, for example, the court might determine that the husband must pay child support to the wife.
+In some situations, the court can also order that the higher-earning spouse pay alimony to the lesser-earning spouse for a period of time.
+According to Florida law, the judge can also consider each party’s financial ability to pay for reasonable attorneys’ fees and other costs involved with the legal proceeding.

 Whether you are currently involved in a divorce proceeding or considering filing for divorce, we are ready to help you explore your legal options and rights.
 There are many issues to consider, especially when you have substantial assets to protect or are pursuing a late-life divorce.
-We can protect your rights and interests while you cope with this dramatic change in your life.
-We serve people in Fort Lauderdale, Boynton Beach, Hollywood, Pembroke Pines, Tamarac, Weston, Plantation, Pompano Beach, Hallandale Beach, Davie, and Coconut Creek, among other cities.
-You can contact us online or call us at 954-237-1777 or 561-736-7117 for an appointment with a high-asset divorce lawyer in the Fort Lauderdale area.
+We understand that this aspect of divorce is critical to your future as well as the future of your children, so you can expect the deepest respect and professionalism from our entire team.